 7. Are you using the Latest Internet Browser Version?

 We strongly recommend ensuring you have the latest version of your browser (typically Internet Explorer, Google Chrome or Firefox) installed on your PC.
 Failing to do so opens up your computer to vulnerabilities and security threats.

 We recommend Google Chrome as an excellent, fast browser that automatically updates itself.
 In addition, Windows XP is no longer supported by Microsoft, meaning they no longer provide security updates for computers running Windows XP.

-We are slowing phasing out support for the following browsers (see below) - if you are using one of the versions listed, we strongly recommend you update your broswer to the latest version in order to access this website, and others, in the future.
+We are slowing phasing out support for the following browsers (see below) - if you are using one of the versions listed, we strongly recommend you update your browser to the latest version in order to access this website, and others, in the future.